Matryoshka doll: As metaphor

+Nesting and onion metaphors

 Matryoshkas are also used metaphorically, as a design paradigm, known as the "matryoshka principle" or "nested doll principle".
 It denotes a recognizable relationship of "object-within-similar-object" that appears in the design of many other natural and crafted objects.
 Examples of this use include the matrioshka brain, the Matroska media-container format, and the Russian Doll model of multi-walled carbon nanotubes.

 The onion metaphor is similar.
 If the outer layer is peeled off an onion, a similar onion exists within.
 This structure is employed by designers in applications such as the layering of clothes or the design of tables, where a smaller table nests within a larger table, and a smaller one within that.

 The metaphor of the matryoshka doll (or its onion equivalent) is also used in the description of shell companies and similar corporate structures that are used in the context of tax-evasion schemes in low-tax jurisdictions (for example, offshore tax havens).
 It has also been used to describe satellites and suspected weapons in space.